extism/docs/docs/integrate-into-your-codebase/dotnet-host-sdk.md

 :::caution Check your installation

 For Mac and Linux users, please be sure you've [installed Extism](/docs/install) before continuing with this guide.
-This step is not required for Windows users as the native package is bundled with the Extism runtime dll.
+This step is not required for Windows users as the native package is bundled with the Extism runtime DLL.

 :::